antriiksh/zomatoClusteringMLSentimentAnalysis/README.md

 Timings : Restaurant Timings

 ### Zomato Restaurant reviews
-Merge this dataset with Names and Matadata and then use for sentiment analysis part

 Restaurant : Name of the Restaurant

 Reviewer : Name of the Reviewer